madannaik/madannaik/README.md

 - 🎓 &nbsp; Pursuing B.E degree in Computer Science.
 - 💼 &nbsp; Android developer and Full-Stack web developer.
 - 🌱 &nbsp; Enthusiast in Data Science, Artificial Intelligence and Network programming.
-- ✍️ &nbsp; Watching Anime and craving for new waifus.
+- ✍️ &nbsp; Watching Anime!
-- ☕ &nbsp; I belive, a perfect cup of tea can be the ultimate solution for any stress.
+- ☕ &nbsp; I believe, a perfect cup of tea can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>